 On September 4, 2013, the State Board of Education (SBE) adopted the Next Generation Science Standards (NGSS) for California Public Schools, Kindergarten through Grade Twelve as required by Education Code 60605.85.
 The NGSS Appendices A-M were also adopted to assist teachers in the implementation of the new science standards and to aid in the development of the new science curriculum framework.

-On November 6, 2013, the SBE approved the Science Expert Panel’s (SEP) recommended Integrated Learning Progression model as the preferred model for middle grades 6-8.
+On November 6, 2013, the SBE approved the Science Expert Panel’s (SEP) recommended Integrated Learning Progression model as the preferred model for middle grades six through eight.
 The SBE also authorized the SEP to develop an alternate discipline specific model based on Achieve’s domains model in Appendix K.

-The SBE’s clear intent in their November action was for there to be one Integrated NGSS Model in California for grades 6-8 that was preferred by the SSPI and the Board, and one Discipline Specific NGSS Model in California for grades 6-8, as an alternate.
+The SBE’s clear intent in their November action was for there to be one Integrated NGSS Model in California for grades six through eight that was preferred by the SSPI and the Board, and one Discipline Specific NGSS Model in California for grades six through eight, as an alternate.

-Through an online survey, the California Department of Education (CDE) requested input from California middle grades science teachers, administrators, and others in the public as to which of the three potential NGSS discipline specific model options proposed by the SEP they believed would be best for California as an alternative to the preferred NGSS Integrated Model for grades 6-8.
+Through an online survey, the California Department of Education (CDE) requested input from California middle grades science teachers, administrators, and others in the public as to which of the three potential NGSS discipline specific model options proposed by the SEP they believed would be best for California as an alternative to the preferred NGSS Integrated Model for grades six through eight.

 The survey is now closed.
 The CDE would like to thank all those who participated.
 The SSPI will review all of the submissions and make a decision about which model will be endorsed by the CDE.
 The SBE will be notified at its May 2014 meeting.

-Per Assembly Bill 484 (2013) , California students will be assessed during the 2013-2014 school year in grades five (for fourth and fifth grade science content), eight (sixth through eighth grade science content), and ten (Life science content).
+Per Assembly Bill 484 (2013) , California students will be assessed during the 2013-14 school year in grades five (for fourth and fifth grade science content), eight (sixth through eighth grade science content), and ten (life science content).
 These assessments will be based on the 1998 California Science Standards.